Skip to content

 Note

 Colang syntax and flow control are defined by NeMo Guardrails.
-The examples above show simple patterns, but for more advanced use cases, refer to the NeMo documentation.
+The examples above show simple patterns.
+For more advanced use cases, refer to the NeMo Guardrails documentation.

 Best practices